-About the latest performance

-Performance in 2020/21 - Q1: 1%, Q2: 1%, Q3: 2%, Q4: 8%

-Current performance has met the targets set.
+About the latest performance Performance in 2020/21 - Q1: 1%, Q2: 1%, Q3: 2%, Q4: 8% This is a cumulative indicator identifying those children who experience 3 placement moves.
+The target is challenging and has slipped under target again this year although our performance is generally better than other East Midland authorities where an average of 8% of looked after children experienced 3 placement moves in a year.
+The year has been challenging for all children but foster carers have proven to be very resourceful and committed to the children they care for.
+However placement availability has been negatively impacted as some foster carers have chosen to concentrate on the children already in their care and declined to take additional placements.
+With a back drop of increased numbers of children in care and a depleted pool of foster carers available , effective matching for children has been more difficult.
 About the target Target remains same as 2020/21.
 Performance remains good in comparison with the 11% stated national figure.
-However we have seen a deterioration this year which reflects the reduced choice of placement options and complexities of young people placed.
+However we have seen a derioration this year which reflects the reduced choice of placement options and complexities of young people placed.
 About the target range Achieving the upper tolerance level should maintain LCC's position within the top quartile nationally and still maintain LCC as one of the best performing of our statistical neighbours.
 Comparative performance within our statistical neighbours is 9.6%.
 Anything below the lower level should be shown as a significant improvement over last year.
 About benchmarking

-Stability of placements of Children in Care: length of placement Percentage of Children in Care in the same placement for at least two years
+Children are Healthy and Safe Stability of placements of Children in Care: length of placement Percentage of Children in Care in the same placement for at least two years